-The Department of Education can compromise FFEL or Perkins Loans of any amount, and suspend or terminate collection of these loans.
+Federal student loan settlements are difficult to get, but are possible in some cases.
+The Department of Education can settle (also known as compromise) FFEL or Perkins Loans of any amount, and suspend or terminate collection of these loans.
 It can be difficult, however to negotiate a “good” deal.
 The Department of Education has not given out much guidance on what they are likely to accept.

 The Department has Standardized Compromise and Write-Off Procedures for use by guaranty agencies.
 These are for negotiated agreements between borrowers and guaranty agencies to accept less than full payment as full liquidation of the entire debt.

 - 30% of principal and interest can be waived.
 If a guaranty agency chooses to compromise more than 30%, it cannot waive the Department’s right to collect the rest.